 paul bluestein poetry

 Paul Bluestein is a physician (done practicing), a blues guitar player (still practicing), and a dedicated Scrabble player (yes, ZAX is a word).
 He was born and raised in Philadelphia but has also lived in the Midwest and southern California.
-He currently lives in Connecticut and is fortunate to live near bodies of water of varying sizes which provide him quiet places to think about the past, wonder about the future, and lose his sunglasses.
-More about Paul:
+He currently lives in Connecticut and is fortunate to live near a beach which provides him a quiet place to think about the past, wonder about the future, and lose his sunglasses.

 Paul has just released his newest collection by Silver Bow Publishing titled, Midnight Moonlight.
 His previous collection Time Passages (Silver Bow Publishing, 2020) won First Prize in the Book of Poetry Category at the 2020 Connecticut Press Club Awards.
 This collection was followed by Fade to Black (Silver Bow Publishing) in 2021.

-Silver Bow Publishing describes Midnight Moonlight as an emotive and entrancing collection of poems by award winning poet paul Bluestein.
-This is Paul’s third book of poetry and as one wanders through the pages, emotions and memories are called to the forefront of one’s mind.
+Candice James of Silver Bow Publishing describes Midnight Moonlight as an emotive and entrancing collection of poems by award winning poet paul Bluestein.
+This is Paul’s third published collection of poetry, and as one wanders through the pages, emotions and memories are called to the forefront of one’s mind.

 This collection of poetry reaches deep into the soul and massages it to a soothing shine that warms the heart and illuminates the mind.
 There is a gentle weave that runs throughout, laced with an evocative eloquence that almost turns the pages by themselves.
 There is something living in these words that paul Bluestein has spilled onto the papers of time and the waters of life.